 As organisations begin to bring in-person back, they'll want to blend the best qualities of virtual event platforms with traditional venue-based events.
 Because, why offer their attendees just one option when event organisers now have the tools to make events more flexible?
 In this article we cover what a hybrid event is, its benefits, examples and how to organise one.

 A hybrid event is an event that combines in-person and online elements.
 It includes both: A live experience at a physical venue, which speakers and attendees can join in person and a virtual experience hosted online where speakers and attendees can participate remotely, usually on an event platform.

-At the core of a hybrid event is a conference, trade show, seminar, workshop or other meeting type that combines a in-person "live" event experience with a "virtual" online component.
+At the core of a hybrid event is a conference, trade show, seminar, workshop or another meeting type that combines an in-person "live" event experience with a "virtual" online component.

 There are three key components that make an event hybrid:

 - Two experiences - The event has both in-person and online elements

 - Cross-channel engagement - All attendees (both in-person and online) can interact with each other and with presenters

 - Live - The event is at least partly live

 No, the concept of combining virtual and on-site is not something new.
 Historically, most hybrid events were just in-person events being live streamed for an online audience at home.

 Long before Covid-19, Interprefy has been supporting event planners with hybrid setups, bringing live translation from remote interpreters to on-site and often also remote attendees and delegates.